woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 4.0.3 - 2018.01-xx =
+* Fix - Pass Stripe source as id instead of object as some sites may conflict with objects being passed.

 = 4.0.2 - 2018-01-17 =
 * Add - 3DS support on Stripe Checkout ( Modal Popup ).
 * Add - Filter to enable Payment Request Button on Checkout 'wc_stripe_show_payment_request_on_checkout'.